cristianCeamatu/microverse-ruby-tic-tac-toe/README.md

 # The Tic-Tac-Toe

 > In this project, we are building a Tic Tac Toe game.
 The main goal is to put into practice the main concepts of Object Oriented Programming.
-Particularly, classes and access to their attributes.
+Particularly, classes, modules and objects and access their attributes.

 ## You can see a short demo of the game in the GIF below.
 ![image](.github/captured.gif)